kingo132/a51m-r2-5700m-hackintosh/README.md

 # Everything works except

 * Internal display does not support brightness adjustment
-  * I need original iMac20,2 ioreg and DSDT dump to work out this issue
+  * I need original iMac20,2 ioreg and DSDT dump to work out this issue, and the one with rx5700 should be the best
 * Trackpad not support guesture
   * May need to modify the code of voodooi2c
 * Audio output will reset to headphone on every boot, and the quality of headphone output is terrible